tomfiftyfive/Simple-Text-Slider/readme.txt

-# Simple-Text-Slider
+=== Simple-Text-Slider ===
+Contributors: Tom Henneken
+Tags: text, slider, vertical, slides, textslider Requires at least: 3.5
+Tested up to: 4.1
+Stable tag: 1.0.0
+License: GPL

 A simple text slider plugin for Wordpress Cms.

+== Description ==

 This plugin adds a simple shortcode to your wordpress installation.
 With the [simple-text-slider] shortcode you can output multiple vertical text slider.

-## Installation
+== Installation ==

-- Copy the plugin contents into a folder named simple-text-tlider in your plugin directory of your wordpress installation.
+* Copy the plugin contents into a folder named simple-text-tlider in your plugin directory of your wordpress installation.
-- jQuery is required!
+* jQuery is required!
 You can install jQuery via <https://de.wordpress.org/plugins/jquery-updater/>
-- Activate plugin.
+* Activate plugin.
-- Place the shortcode wherever you want.
+* Place the shortcode wherever you want.

-## Example

-    [simple-text-slider before="text" slides="1,2,3" after="text" speed="3" tag="h3"]

-- before: The text before the slider.
-- after: The text after the slider.
-- slides: The slides, seperated by ","

-*optional:*

-- speed: The animation speed in seconds.
-Default: slide count + 1
-- tag: Your slider container custom tag.
-Default: div
+== Changelog ==

+= 1.0.0 =

+* Initial setup